swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 ## `@_marker`

-Indicates that a protocol is a marker protocol;
-one that represents some meaningful property at compile-time but has no runtime representation.
+Indicates that a protocol is a marker protocol.
+Marker protocols represent some meaningful property at compile-time but have no runtime representation.

 For more details, see [SE-0302](https://github.com/apple/swift-evolution/blob/main/proposals/0302-concurrent-value-and-concurrent-closures.md#marker-protocols), which introduces marker protocols.

-At the moment, the language only has 1 marker protocol: `Sendable`.
+At the moment, the language only has one marker protocol: `Sendable`.

 Fun fact: Rust has a very similar concept called [marker traits](https://doc.rust-lang.org/std/marker/index.html),